InvalidLenni/hello-world/README.md

 You need to fork this repository then, then you can create a new folder with a file called helloworld.X, replace the X with your coding language file extension.

 # Contributing Guidelines
-You can find the Contributing Guidelines here #CONTRIBUTING.md
+You can find the Contributing Guidelines [here](https://github.com/InvalidLenni/hello-world/blob/main/CONTRIBUTING.md)